CREATE RULE name AS ON event TO object [ WHERE condition ] DO [ INSTEAD ] [ action | NOTHING ]

-CREATE RULE example_1 AS ON UPDATE emp.salary WHERE current.name = "Joe" DO UPDATE emp (salary = new.salary) WHERE emp.name = "Sam";At the time Joe receives a salary adjustment, the event will become true and Joe's current instance and proposed new instance are available to the execution routines.
+CREATE RULE example_1 AS ON UPDATE emp.salary WHERE old.name = "Joe" DO UPDATE emp SET salary = new.salary WHERE emp.name = "Sam";At the time Joe receives a salary adjustment, the event will become true and Joe's old instance and proposed new instance are available to the execution routines.
 Hence, his new salary is substituted into the action part of the rule which is subsequently executed.
 This propagates Joe's salary on to Sam.

 Make Bill get Joe's salary when it is accessed:

-CREATE RULE example_2 AS ON SELECT TO EMP.salary WHERE current.name = "Bill" DO INSTEAD SELECT (emp.salary) from emp WHERE emp.name = "Joe";
+CREATE RULE example_2 AS ON SELECT TO EMP.salary WHERE old.name = "Bill" DO INSTEAD SELECT emp.salary FROM emp WHERE emp.name = "Joe";

 Deny Joe access to the salary of employees in the shoe department (current_user returns the name of the current user):

-CREATE RULE example_3 AS ON SELECT TO emp.salary WHERE current.dept = "shoe" AND current_user = "Joe" DO INSTEAD NOTHING;
+CREATE RULE example_3 AS ON SELECT TO emp.salary WHERE old.dept = "shoe" AND current_user = "Joe" DO INSTEAD NOTHING;

 Create a view of the employees working in the toy department.